alistair-broomhead/pymiproxy/README.md

-#pymiproxy - Python Micro Interceptor Proxy
+#python-logging-proxy - Python Micro Interceptor Proxy with logging

-A small and sweet man-in-the-middle proxy capable of doing HTTP and HTTP over SSL.
+A small and sweet man-in-the-middle proxy capable of doing HTTP and HTTP over SSL, forked and extended from https://github.com/allfro/pymiproxy.

 ##Introduction